neondatabase/website/content/docs/guides/neon-authorize-tutorial.md

 }
 ```

 The `where` clause here might look like a valid comparison, and in a busy review, it might even go unnoticed.
-The developer likely intended to compare `schema.todos.userId` to an authenticated `userId`, like `schema.session.userId`, to limit results to the current user.
-But `userId = userId` is a tautology and always evaluates to true, allowing todos for any user to be returned.
+The developer likely intended to compare `schema.todos.userId` to an authenticated `userId`, like `schema.session.userId`.
+But `userId = userId` is a tautology, and will always evaluate to true.

-Go ahead and replace the `getTodos` in `actions.tsx` with this incorrect vesion.
-Referesh your open Todo pages and you'll see all todos still showing for both user sessions.
+Go ahead and replace the `getTodos` in `actions.tsx` with this incorrect version.
+Referesh your open Todo pages and you'll see all todos still showing for both user sessions, as expected.

+### Re-enable RLS

 Now, let's re-enable RLS from Neon: